Florida Reverse Mortgage Guide With Types and Requirements

 How a Reverse Mortgage Works

-The interest is added to the loan balance, so no upfront payment is required.
-Furthermore, the homeowner retains ownership of the home.
-Over time, the homeowner's debt increases, and their home equity decreases.
+This interest is added to the loan balance, eliminating any upfront payments, while the homeowner keeps the home's ownership.
+Over time, the homeowner's debt rises, and home equity reduces.

 Types of Reverse Mortgages